 The new Finnish Minister for Foreign Trade and Development Mr. Ville Skinnari toured the Chempolis Biorefinery Park as a part of his official visit to Oulu.
 At Chempolis Minister Skinnari was hosted by CEO Tomi Honkala who briefed the Minister on the Chempolis’ renowned biorefining formico-technologies that turn biomass into high-quality products profitably and responsibly.
 “Chempolis is an excellent example of the Finnish ingenuity on how you can create a functioning bioeconomy business and participate simultaneously in solving the global climate crisis.
 Supporting this kind of technical and innovative progress is high on the agenda of the Finnish government”, commended Minister Skinnari.

-Minister Skinnari was also given an up-to-date on the 160 million euro biorefinery project Chempolis has started in the Indian state of Assam with the Finnish energy company Fortum and NRL, a state-owned Indian oil company.
-CEO Honkala is confident that the biorefinery will be operational in planned schedule.
+Minister Skinnari was also given an up-to-date on the biorefinery project which Chempolis has started in the Indian state of Assam with the Finnish energy company Fortum and NRL, a state-owned Indian oil company.

 ”Our joint venture is currently finalizing the technical process details.
 Construction work of the refinery has started and is proceeding well.
 Target date for beginning operations at the site is set for the year 2021”, CEO Honkala said.